 - Bring a camera.

-- If you want to add your own art, be sure to check out the current laws surrounding it first, as it is only legal in certain areas, with plenty of restrictions.
+- If you want to add your own cool street art, be sure to check out the current laws surrounding it first, as it is only legal in specific areas, with plenty of restrictions.

-If you love street art be sure to check out this series of street art from travel bloggers around the world including Australia and New Zealand, North America, Asia, Central and South America, and Europe.
+Melbourne is not the only street art city.
+If you’re a fan, be sure to check out some of my favourite New Zealand street art in Auckland and Christchurch as well as this series from travel bloggers around the world including Australia and New Zealand, North America, Asia, Central and South America, and Europe.